google-deepmind/acme/docs/index.md

     actor.update()
 ```

-> NOTE: Currently in Acme the default method for observing data we make use of
+> :information_source: Currently in Acme the default method for observing data we make use of
 > utilizes of observe/observe_last methods (reverse of the above).
 This is
 > being phased out in favor of the above, which will soon be made the
 > default.